Volkswagen up! hatchback - Engines, drive & performance

 Previously you could get 74 and 89bhp versions, and the latter turned the up! into a pretty sprightly machine, dropping the 0-62mph time to 9.9 seconds.

-The 59bhp engine is markedly slower when pulling away from a standing start: 0-62mph takes 14.9 seconds.
-Because of its lack of get-up-and-go, we suggest the 59bhp car only be chosen if you rarely venture outside city limits.
+The existing engine is markedly slower when pulling away from a standing start: 0-62mph takes around 15 seconds.
+Because of its lack of get-up-and-go, we suggest this engine only be chosen if you rarely venture outside city limits.
 Carrying passengers has a marked effect on the way non-turbocharged up! models feel, too.

 The five-speed manual gearbox in the up! is smooth and has a pleasant action, matching well with the most powerful engine.
 The fact that the up! is such a small package and has its wheels at each corner means it’s very easy to manoeuvre in traffic and you can be quite accurate when turning into corners on a twisty road.
 VW no longer offers an automatic gearbox, but gearchanges were far from smooth when they did, so it’s no great loss unless you really need one.